oohoo/moodle-repository_capture/README.txt

 Description
 --------------------------------------------------------------------------------

-This repository allows users to record directly video, sound and take photo WITHOUT a streaming server.
+This repository allows users to record video, sound and take a photo WITHOUT a streaming server.
+This works as any other Moodle 2.x repository.
+It must first be enabled.
-Activate the repository, and each time you can upload a file, click on the repository "Capture" and choose if you want to record a sound with your microphone, or a video or a picture taken from your camera.
+Once enabled, it will show up in the file picker.
+Simply click on the "Capture" repository and choose if you want to record a sound, a video or a picture taken from your webcam.

-After recording, you can edit your video to only select the wanted part!
+Once you are done recording, you can edit your video by trimming the beginning and the end.

+Note: You must install FFMPEG on your Moodle server inorder for this plugin to work.

 --------------------------------------------------------------------------------
 Prerequisites